 Auburndale Business Parking Application

-ALL NIGHT PARKING RESTRICTIONS: From November 15th through April 15th, it shall be unlawful for any vehicle, other than one acting in an emergency, to be parked on any street, way, highway, road, parkway or private way dedicated or open to the use of the public for a period of time longer than one hour between the hours of 2:00 a.m. and 6:00 a.m.
+ALL NIGHT PARKING RESTRICTIONS: From December 1 through March 31st, it shall be unlawful for any vehicle, other than one acting in an emergency, to be parked on any street, way, highway, road, parkway or private way dedicated or open to the use of the public for a period of time longer than one hour between the hours of 2:00 a.m. and 6:00 a.m.
 Violators are subject to a $ 25.00 fine.
 All Night Parking complaints and requests for consideration should be directed to the All Night Parking Hotline @ 617-796-2142

 Snow Emergency Regulations:Upon the declaration of a Snow Emergency by the Chief of Police in the City of Newton, no person shall stand or park or allow, permit or suffer any vehicle registered in his name or under his control to stand or park on any of the ways or parts thereof within the city in such a manner as to impede the removal or plowing of snow or ice.
 Violators are subject to a $20.00 fine and the vehicle will be towed.